emctague/serville/README.md

 There's no formal contribution procedure (yet), feel free to submit PRs and issues as you see fit.
 Contributions are very much welcomed!

+Just note that you can't work directly on the `master` branch, as it is protected.
+We recommend editing code on your own branch, then merging into `develop`.
+You may only merge with `master` after your PR is approved and continuous integration checks pass.

 The source code for the library is in `dev/serville.js`.
 Modify the testing script in `dev/test.js` to try out your changes and new features.
 You can run these tests with `npm run dev`.